PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

       <a href="#tdocumentation">TDocumentation</a>
     </td>
     <td>
-      Specifies the namespace doxygen documentation
+      Specifies documentation for the current namespace
     </td>
   </tr>
   <tr>